NCCD- Frequently Asked Questions

 This information will assist schools, education authorities and governments in their planning to meet the needs of students with disability.

-Further information about the funding can be found in the Australian Government’s Quality schools fact sheet, Fairer funding for students with disability.
+From 1 January 2018, the NCCD has been used by the Australian Government to calculate the students with disability loading in recurrent funding for schools provided by the Commonwealth to states and territories.
+Further information about the funding can be found in the Australian Government’s Quality schools, Fairer funding for students with disability.

 How do I gain access to the Disability Adjustments function in ERN to record the data?